15 Day New Zealand Explorer

 Experience the very best of New Zealand on this 2-week journey from Christchurch to Auckland.

 On this 15 Day Explorer tour of New Zealand you will enjoy breathtaking alpine scenery and untouched wilderness, as well as boiling mud pools, exploding geysers, and local Maori traditions.

-Call us on to talk to one of our New Zealand Experts
+to talk to one of our New Zealand Experts

 The following are included in your package tour:

 Here are just a few highlights of this tour: